Video Demonstrations of Medication Administration Techniques –YouTube Video Resources

 Using a GI Tube to Give Medications

 Before putting anything down a GI tube into the stomach, you must always check to ensure the tube has not slipped out of the stomach and moved into the lung.
-It’s a good idea to know two different methods to check tube placements.
-If you have doubts about one, the other can be a confirmation test.
+Knowing two different methods to check tube placements is a good idea.
+If you doubt one, the other can be a confirmation test.
 Here are two options.

 Two Ways to Check GI Tube Placement